epics-modules/opcua/devOpcuaSup/UaSdk/README.md

 #   SYSTEM = shared libs are in a system location
 #   PROVIDED = shared libs are in $(UASDK_DIR)
 #   INSTALL = shared libs are installed (copied) into this module
+#   EMBED = link SDK code statically into libopcua,
+#           SDK libraries are not required on target system
 UASDK_DEPLOY_MODE = PROVIDED
 UASDK_DIR = $(UASDK)/lib
 # How the Unified Automation SDK libraries were built